 The infants and children that come to Providence House face a range of crises which place them at risk for abuse or neglect.
-They are primarily from economically disadvantaged families in nearly 30 zip codes throughout greater Cleveland.
+They are primarily from economically disadvantaged families in over 30 zip codes throughout greater Cleveland.
 In the past year 326 children from 166 families were admitted into our care and provided with 4,609 days of care.

 Of the children who came to Providence House last year:

 •95% were admitted to prevent neglect. • 41% were admitted to prevent abuse. • 36% were homeless or had unsafe housing. • 19% had a caregiver with a medical crisis. • 14% were a victim of or witness to violence. • 9% had a caregiver with a mental health crisis. • 6% had a caregiver in treatment for substance abuse.

 Our program goals, objectives, and intended outcomes align with our mission to end child abuse and neglect by protecting at-risk children, empowering families in crisis, and building safer communities for every child.
 Our Crisis Nursery programs are a vital service to meet the needs of families and children in crisis.
 Our results are clear.

 98% of children who stayed at Providence House were reunified with their parent or guardian.

 100% of parents felt their child was provided with a safe, homelike environment.

 99% of parents felt that their child’s daily care and medical needs were met while their child stayed at Providence House.

 99% of parents felt our staff was professional and supportive in their interactions with them.